 Room and board includes the first day of the month until the morning of the last day of the month or until the morning of the day of check-out, whichever day comes first.

-Each resident is asked to abide by the TMH House Rules and Regulations stipulated here: House Rules & Procedures.
+Each resident is asked to abide by the TMH House Rules and Regulations stipulated here: House Rules and Procedures.
 Please read this document to become familiar with TMH policies and procedures such as guest policies, meal times, smoking areas, printer and copier use, Internet and telephone use, damage charges, and much more.